thelukester92/nnlib/README.md

 # Example

-For a complete example, see src/main.cpp.
+For a complete example, see [the examples repo](https://github.com/thelukester92/nnlib_examples).